Administrators set up map information for dashboards and analyses so that users can visualize and interact with data through maps.

 Specifies the description of the map layer.
 This description is displayed when users are editing map views and they hover over the layer name in the Map Formats area.

-Specifies the column of spatial data that you can associate with data for Oracle Analytics Cloud.
+Specifies the column of spatial data that you can associate with data.
 Each column value corresponds to a "shape" that originates from the background map.
 For example, a MY_CITIES layer might have a layer key called CITY.
 The default value is a "best guess".
 Select the appropriate column from the list.

 There are various reasons why a country such as Mexico might be drawn as a white area on a map: